top of page

 Thanks so much for your interest in my work.
 I'm a Maine based poet, deeply interested in the natural world and how observation of nature deepens our understanding of human experience.
 Here's a little background information:

 Robert Carr was born in Annapolis, Maryland, in 1959.
-He is a graduate of Bates College in Lewiston, Maine where he studied philosophy and was an active member of the Bates Dance Ensemble.
+He is a graduate of Bates College in Lewiston, Maine where he studied philosophy and was a member of the Bates Dance Ensemble.
 Following his undergraduate work, Robert moved to Portland, Maine where he pursued a brief career in the arts as an actor with the Children’s Theater of Maine.

 In 1984, Robert moved to Boston, volunteered with the AIDS Action Committee, and became the first HIV testing counselor with the Massachusetts Department of Public Health.
 In response to the HIV pandemic, Robert engaged in a 33-year career in public health and recently retired from the position of Deputy Director for the Bureau of Infectious Disease and Laboratory Sciences in Massachusetts.